 The introduction of the Residence Nil-Rate Band is being be phased in as follows:

 Thereafter it will increase in line with the Consumer Price Index.
 It has also been confirmed that the existing nil-rate band will remain frozen at £325,000 until the 2021/22 tax year.
+If the net value of the estate is £2 million or more (after deducting any liabilities, but before reliefs and exemptions such as Business Relief) then the RNRB will be tapered by £1 for every £2 above the threshold.
 The allowance applies to those estates that are “closely inherited” and contain a “qualifying residential interest” – this latter point means that the individual must have owned the property and have lived in it at some point.
-Therefore, with effect from 2017/18 tax year, if you give away your home to your children (including adopted, foster or stepchildren) or grandchildren, your threshold will increase to £425,000 or £850,000 for married couples and registered civil partners.
+Therefore, if you give away your home to your children (including adopted, foster or stepchildren) or grandchildren, your threshold will increase to £425,000 or £850,000 for married couples and registered civil partners.

 There are some options available that you can consider to help mitigate Inheritance Tax:

 Although pension death benefits are broadly exempt from IHT, if they are passed to your survivor they will form part of their estate.
 St. James's Place can offer solutions which allow your survivor access to your death benefits without them forming part of their estate.

 We have a service, in conjunction with four leading law firms, which is designed to provide a wide range of differing legal services covering Inheritance Tax, matrimonial issues and general tax planning.

 The value of an investment with St. James's Place will be directly linked to the performance of the funds selected any may fall as well as rise.
 You may get back less than the amount invested.

 The levels and bases of taxation and reliefs from taxation, can change at any time.
 The value of any tax relief depends on individual circumstances.